 The Ivy was never all about the food, even in its pomp.
 But it did the comfort classics very well.
-For the past few years, though, it seemed like the Norma Desmond of Caprice Holdings, a great star fallen on hard times.
-Food moved rarely above the average.
-Now, with this sexy new facelift, standards are high once more.
+With a sexy new facelift in 2015, standards are high once more.
 Asparagus is verdantly fresh, and comes with an oozing poached egg; Bang Bang chicken sits in a slick of nutty sauce; crispy duck salad juggles salt, sweet and savoury with luscious aplomb.

 Champagne + Fromage does exactly what it says on the tin.
 It brings an authentic taste of the best that France has to offer to three shops/restaurants in London.

 The menu is made up of cheese and charcuterie boards, baked cheeses, salads, tartines, and a small selection of desserts.
 Everything is designed for sharing.
 This isn’t a typical sit-down meal; it’s more a place to go if you want to linger over a few glasses of champagne and lighter bites, making it ideal for a first date.

 There are over 50 different cheeses on offer, which could be daunting.
 But the staff are knowledgeable and friendly, and forthcoming in their suggestions.
 The charcuterie is all high quality so you can’t go wrong - the blueberry saucisson (although it sounds strange) was particularly good...